-Calcium is extremely important to every single cell in our body because it is needed for communication inside the cells as well as in between cells.
-Think of calcium in the body as the charge that goes through a telephone cable that transmits the signal.
+Calcium is extremely important to every cell in our body because it is needed for communication inside the cells as well as in-between cells.
+Think of calcium in the body as the charge that goes through a phone that transmits a signal.
 Each of the body’s nerve cells relies on calcium to send signals.
 If a person’s parathyroid gland is malfunctioning, this could potentially result in severe neurological problems because of the important role that calcium plays in the body’s communication.

-Problems often arise within our parathyroid glands and most often cause hyperparathyroidism due to too much hormone production.
-This has to do with one of the following:
+Problems often arise within our parathyroid glands and may lead to hyperparathyroidism, a condition that causes the parathyroid glands to become overactive due to too much hormone production.
+This has to do with any of the following problems:

-When a person experiences any of the above stated problems with their parathyroid gland, the symptoms can vary in severity.
-Below are the most commonly reported symptoms that occur as a result of an affected parathyroid gland:
+The symptoms of parathyroid disease can vary in severity.
+Below are the most commonly reported symptoms of parathyroid disease:

 - Poor sleep